CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 For authenticated users, the React UI makes a remote call to the `backend-for-frontend` server at the URI `/remote-service/check`.

 As both a security client and a gateway server, the `backend-for-frontend` server then parses the URI to identify the request's destination and determines the appropriate security behavior.
 This includes deciding whether to relay the authenticated user's credentials (JWT token) based on the security configuration for that destination.
+Here's our configuration:

 ```yaml
 spring: